 The most important electronic media organizations in Switzerland in terms of coverage and intensity of citizen use are publicly owned.
 Private-sector television stations play only a small role in the country's media landscape.
-These are largely regional stations, such as Tele Bärn (mainly for the cantons of Bern, Solothurn and Fribourg) and Tele Züri (for the canton of Zurich).
+These are largely regional stations.
 A number of foreign radio and television stations can be received in Switzerland, contributing to the country's media plurality.
 The country has a high number of privately owned newspapers, with a highly decentralized system of regional concentration.
 However, a strong tendency toward centralization has weakened the regional newspaper market.
-This has been amplified by the strong growth of free papers for commuters such as 20 Minuten in the morning and Blick am

-Abend in the evening (similar publications exist in the French-speaking part of Switzerland).
+This has been amplified by the strong growth of free papers for commuters such as 20 Minuten in the morning and Blick am Abend in the evening (similar publications exist in the French-speaking part of Switzerland).
 These have tended to crowd out readership of traditional newspapers, which have collectively suffered from a decline in readership of 17% (on a circulation basis) between 1998 and 2011.
 In addition, a trend toward concentration has affected formerly independent newspapers such as Bund and Berner Zeitung.
 In 1989, 275 newspapers existed in Switzerland; in 2011, this number had been reduced to 194, a reduction of 30%.
 As with other small nations, Switzerland enjoys a relatively diversified ownership structure, but over time there has been a very strong process of centralization and concentration.

-Access to Government.
-Information Score: 9 Swiss authorities pursue very open strategies of information release.
+Swiss authorities pursue very open strategies of information release.
 For example, the website of the federal administration offers access to major sources of political information.